stefan-kolb/texcop/README.md

 **Only** works for UTF-8 encoded `.tex` and `.bib` files.

+## Works best when

+- the citation style is numeric/alphanumeric.
+- each sentence is in its own line.
+- your texts are written in English
+- labels in tables/figures should be put right after the caption
+- does not work that well if you define a lot of custom macros for abbreviating latex commands
+- all files are in UTF-8 and use .tex file ending

 ## Installation

 Requires JDK 8 with JAVA_HOME set to the JDK path!